Discipline-Specific Honor Societies

 Eta Sigma Gamma is the national health education honor society whose major functions are teaching, service and research.
-Founded in 1967 at Ball State University, the society currently has 80 chapters throughout the U.S.
+Founded in 1967 at Ball State University, the society currently has more than 85 chapters throughout the U.S.

 To be eligible for membership, a student must uphold the goals of the honorary by participating in events related to education, research and service.
 In addition to those three areas, each member must maintain a minimum 2.7 overall grade point average and a 3.0 grade point average in the health field.

-SUNY Cortland's Kappa chapter holds an induction ceremony every semester.
+SUNY Cortland's Kappa chapter holds an induction ceremony in the spring semester.